-- Learn To Sit with Anger Recognize anger for what it is: an intensely uncomfortable experience.
-There is a trigger, and “whoosh" feeling when anger comes in.
+- Learn To Sit with Anger: Recognize anger for what it is: an intensely uncomfortable experience.
+There is a trigger, and “whoosh” the anger comes in.
 You never ask for it and you don’t want it, but it comes anyway.
 You may take anger very seriously, and think you have to do something about it.
 Just because it’s there, doesn’t mean that you have to do anything.
-Learning to just sit with the uncomfortable feeling will give you the time to think through whether action is needed and what the best action would be.
+Learning to just sit with the uncomfortable feeling will give you the time to think through whether any action is needed and what the best action would be.
 Anger causes trouble, not because it is there, but because of what you do when it comes.
 Giving it space will either help you back off and not take action, or take action that is effective.

-- Mindfulness Is a Simple but Powerful Skill for Working with Anger Mindfulness is simply awareness.
+- Mindfulness Is a Simple but Powerful Skill for Working with Anger: Mindfulness is simply awareness.
 When anger comes, you can either be aware of it, or not.
 If you are not aware of it, anger will take control and you will be at its mercy.
 If you are mindful or aware, you can say, “hello anger I see you’re here.”
 The part of you that can see that anger is there is not anger.
 It is another part of you that is separate and distinct from anger.
 So now, instead of just having anger taking over the show, you have anger, and another part of you that isn’t anger.
 This gives you the choice to either act out of anger, or act from a more calm, rational part of you.
 Research has shown that people who practice mindfulness are much better at regulating their emotions.
 It also shows that the children of parents who practice mindfulness feel better about themselves.
 There are many resources for learning how to practice mindfulness.

-- Remember That Your Co-Parent Is Distressed Often people think that their co-parents are intentionally difficult, and enjoy driving them crazy.
+- Remember That Your Co-Parent Is Distressed: Often people think that their co-parents are intentionally difficult, and enjoy driving them crazy.
 As much as you might want to believe this, it is rarely if ever true.
 People behave badly because they are distressed.
 People who are happy, calm and at peace with themselves don’t behave badly.
 Your ex is behaving the way they behave because they have some form of distress that they don’t know how to deal with.
 If you feel like your ex is behaving the way they are because they are intentionally trying to hurt you, you are going to be much more triggered than if you realize that they are just a mess inside.
 Think of them as struggling and suffering (which they are) and you won’t be as reactive.
 By the way, understanding that they are distressed does not mean you have to give in to them or do anything different.
 Cultivating an awareness of their distress simply helps you respond less reactively.

-- When You Feel Yourself Get Angry, Focus on Your Children Don’t let your anger take you away from your children.
+- When You Feel Yourself Get Angry, Focus on Your Children: Don’t let your anger take you away from your children.
 When you stay in emotionally reactive states, you are disconnected from your children.
 The more you can stay connected to your children, the more it will benefit them.
 The more you stay connected, the more it will benefit you.
-The more you stay connected the more it will benefit your relationship with your children as well.
+The more you stay connected, the more it will benefit your relationship with your children as well.
 Ironically, co-parents are often angry because they are worried about their children.
 Remember that working on being connected is what they need most of all!